cbare/cbare.github.io/_drafts/techniques-of-suppression.md

 3. **Withholding Information**

-   - *Technique*: Deliberately excluding individuals from access to important information or decision-making processes, limiting their ability to act effectively, e.g., not inviting to an important meeting.
+   - *Technique*: Deliberately excluding individuals from access to important information or decision-making processes, limiting their ability to act effectively, e.g., not inviting to important meetings.
    - *Counterstrategy*: **Demand Transparency** - call out patterns of exclusion.
    - *Affirmation Technique*: **Transparency** – Open and inclusive decision-making processes.